IPv6

 Tunnel

-Application Layer Gateway (ALG) is required if application code contains IP addresses.
+• Application Layer Gateway required if payloads contain IP addresses.

 ICMPv6

 IPv4 and IPv6 are not natively interoperable.
-The solution was to dual-stack everything (i.e. make them support both) or use Application Layer Gateways.
+Solutions: dual-stack all infrastructure, or use Application Layer Gateways.

 Root Servers

-Servers at the root of DNS resolving.
-Had to be upgraded to serve both versions.
+DNS root servers had to be upgraded to support both protocol versions.

 Nameservers